njsmith/zs/doc/cmdline.rst

 The ``zs`` tool can be used from the command-line to create, view, and check ZS files.

-The main ``zs`` command on its own isn't very useful -- it can tell you check what version you have:
+The main ``zs`` command on its own isn't very useful.
+It can tell you what version you have -- these docs were built with:

 .. command-output:: zs --version